 - It is important to note that not all records are to be disclosed and Emily Carr must withhold from disclosure certain records as specified in the Act

-- Emily Carr must provide a response within 30 days to a formal FOIPOP request, therefore employees must ensure they consult with the Information + Privacy Coordinator on requests in a timely manner
+- Emily Carr must provide a response within 30 days to a formal FOIPOP request, therefore employees must ensure they consult with the Information + Privacy Officer on requests in a timely manner

 Key Privacy Protection Principles

 - Individuals own their personal information and have a legal right to privacy protection